Your Favorite Week

 I recorded a full episode on the podcast this week (episode number 11) explaining the entire process and why mine is designed the way it is.
 Here is a link to find the episode on your preferred app.

-If you would like to receive coaching to help you discover your best flow and put these ideas into practical application, consider joining The Community or exploring if 1:1 coaching is right for you.
+If you would like to receive coaching to help you discover your best flow and put these ideas into practical application, consider exploring if 1:1 coaching is right for you.

 Examples shown below: (top) My personal example of a favorite week. (bottom) A blank template.